michaelsoftmd/pebkac-chrome/README.md

 <br>
 </br>

 I am of the opinion that Zenbot demonstrates how mainstream approaches to LLMs are changing.
-Small, fine-tuned models are the future for operating untold new and old technologies.
-I am also of the opinion completely that LLMs should not be creating stories.
-Creating stories is for humans.
-Let LLMs build the vehicles for us to tell stories in.
-The simple act of creation engages our minds at a level of meaning LLMs cannot reach, because meaning emerges from the deeply personal refinement of experiencing life’s slop.
-LLMs, for all their value, produce only slop.
-Nothing can produce meaningful words but you.
+Small, tailored models are the future for operating untold new and old technologies.
 Check out my website at www.akickintheteeth.com.
 That is where I've been documenting my other experiments with AI.
 It's a brave new world!

 <br>
 </br>